jejacks0n/teaspoon/README.md

 If you'd like to use Teaspoon with [Guard](https://github.com/guard/guard), check out the [guard-teaspoon](https://github.com/modeset/guard-teaspoon) project.

+### Developer Notice:

+Teabag has been renamed to Teaspoon, thanks to (bigtunacan)[https://github.com/bigtunacan].

+This means you should change your gemspec to point to "teaspoon".
+A deprecation notice was provided with the last release of the gem under the teabag name, and versions will continue to move forward from 0.7.3.

 ## Screenshots

 ### Running in the console